-Create a Sampling¶
+Create a Selection

-Now, you have everything you need to create a sampling of your dataset.
+Now, you have everything you need to create a selection of your dataset.
 For this, head to the Embedding page of your dataset.
 You should see a two-dimensional scatter plot of your embeddings.
 If you hover over the images, their thumbnails will appear.
 Can you find clusters of similar images?

-Coreset: Greedily selects samples which are diverse.
+CORESET: Selects samples which are diverse.

-Coral: Combines Coreset with uncertainty scores to do active learning.
+CORAL: Combines CORESET with uncertainty scores to do active learning.

-Random: Selects samples uniformly at random.
+RANDOM: Selects samples uniformly at random.